Methylphenidate: Supply issue

 - the legal requirements to prescribe a methylphenidate presentation are satisfied regardless of whether the specialist recommendation was written for ‘methylphenidate’ or for a specific presentation of methylphenidate.

-- GPs and nurse practitioners can legally apply for an alternative Special Authority for a methylphenidate presentation if needed, provided that all other relevant eligibility criteria are met.
+- Specialist GPs, nurse practitioners, and GPs can legally apply for an alternative Special Authority for a methylphenidate presentation if needed, provided that all other relevant eligibility criteria are met.

 This relates to the legal situation only.
-From a clinical perspective, GPs and nurse practitioners may still need specialist advice to change presentations of methylphenidate.
+Clinically, specialist GPs, nurse practitioners, and GPs in primary care may still need specialist advice to change presentations of methylphenidate.

 Thank you